WAYS TO DEAL WITH ANXIETY

 It’s vital because you’re the only one who can ultimately start to turn how you feel around.
 The moment I realised this, the sooner I was able to recover.

-This post isn’t here to trigger you and make you spiral into a worry because you need to rely on yourself.
+This post isn’t here to trigger you and make you spiral into worry because you need to rely on yourself.
 I wrote it to give you an honest piece of advice from someone who’s been there and still practises techniques to keep my generalised anxiety at bay.

-The second thing that I focused on when I decided to try and get my mind straight was to become self aware.
+The second thing that I focused on when I decided to try and get my mind straight was to become self-aware.
 I realised that I was letting my mind run away constantly.
 Being anxious 24/7 does that of course and it’s easy to develop tunnel vision.

 You end up not being able to see things outside of your own anxious reality.
 I came to the conclusion that I had developed a very narrow way of thinking and couldn’t see the bigger picture.
-I was living day to day, anxious event to the next, and never stopping to really think about the current moment I was living in.
+I was living day to day, anxious events to the next, and never stopping to really think about the current moment I was living in.

 I wanted to feel alive in the moment again because I was constantly worrying about yesterday or tomorrow.